brimdata/zed/docs/zed/api.md

 #### Update Index

-Apply all rules or a range of index rules for all objects that are not indexed.
+Apply all rules or a range of index rules for all objects that are not indexed in a branch.

 ```
 POST /pool/{pool}/branch/{branch}/index/update